Boneato/boneato/.github/ISSUE_TEMPLATE/major-bug-report.md

 ---
-name: Major Bug report
+name: Major Bug Report
-about: Create a report to help us improve
+about: Do your worst!!!
-title: "[MAJOR] Bug Report: "
+title: "[MAJOR]"
-labels: ''
+labels: major, pending review
 assignees: ''

 ---